sidoh/esp8266_milight_hub/README.md

 3. You can secure the ESP8266 with a username/password, which is more than you can say for the Milight gateway!
 (The 2.4 GHz protocol is still totally insecure, so this doesn't accomplish much :).
 4. Official hubs connect to remote servers to enable WAN access, and this behavior is not disableable.

+## Supported bulbs

+Support has been added for the following bulb types:

+1. RGBW bulbs: FUT014, FUT016, FUT103
+1. Dual-White (CCT) bulbs: FUT019
+1. RGB LED strips: FUT025
+1. RGB + Dual White (RGB+CCT) bulbs: FUT015

+Other bulb types might work, but have not been tested.
+It is also relatively easy to add support for new bulb types.

 ## What you'll need

 1. An ESP8266.
 I used a NodeMCU.